The Basics of Lewis Dot Structure

 The Octet Rule

-Many reactive intermediates are unstable and do not obey the octet rule.
-This includes species such as carbenes, borane, and free radicals like the methyl radical (CH3), which has an unpaired electron in a non-bonding orbital on the carbon atom and no electron of opposite spin the same orbital.
+The octet rule is a powerful predictor of molecular structure, but it is not always perfectly accurate.
+Some molecules, such as carbenes, borane, and free radicals like the methyl radical (CH3), which has an unpaired electron in a non-bonding orbital on the carbon atom and no electron of opposite spin the same orbital, violate the octet rule.

-Central bonding atoms like Lithium (Li), Beryllium (Be), and Boron (B) have less than four valence electrons less than 8 electrons and therefore contradict the octet rule.
+Central bonding atoms like Lithium (Li), Beryllium (Be), and Boron (B) have less than four valence electrons and therefore contradict the octet rule.

 Lewis Dot Structure for Boron Trifluoride